kubenet-dev/ac2-kubenet-workshop/Part 3/config/README.md

 ## choreo server

-if you have a previous server running, stop the server with ^C. You can reuse the window.Otherwise open a terminal window.
+If you have a previous server running, stop the server with ^C. You can reuse the window.
+Otherwise open a terminal window.

-start the choreoserver with the -r and -s flags
+Start the choreoserver with the -r and -s flags

 -r flag enables builtin api for resource management (IPAM, AS, VLAN, GENID, EXTCOMM) -s flag enables sdc schema validation and config generation